dnsimple/dnsimple-support/content/articles/two-factor-authentication-enforcement.markdown

 You can enable Two-Factor authentication enforcement from your account members page.

 You can only enable Two-Factor authentication enforcement an account if all users have Two-Factor authentication enabled.
-You either need to bug them to enable it or remove them from the team to enable this feature, then re-invite them, they will be asked to enable Two-Factor authentication after they sign up so they can join your account..
+You either need to bug them to enable it or remove them from the team to enable this feature, then re-invite them, they will be asked to enable Two-Factor authentication after they sign up so they can join your account.

 <div class="section-steps" markdown="1">
 ##### To enable Two-Factor authentication enforcement